 To get a mature and healthy succulent, you have to provide it with a lot of sunlight.
 It does not need much water as the stem of afterglow retains water and can use it as it needs.

 To prevent any rotting of the roots, check the soil that it’s dry before you water it.
-Place sand around the plant to absorb the excess water and help succulent get it as water is needed.
+Place sand around the plant to absorb the excess water and help succulents get it as water is needed.
 The flowering happens during the summer with a reddish-pink color.

 8. Euphorbia Biglandulosa

 Euphorbia Biglandulosa is also known as Upright Myrtle Spurge, silver spurge, or gopher spurge.
-It grows best in full sunlight, dry to medium moisture and well-drained soil.
+It grows best in full sunlight, dry to medium moisture, and well-drained soil.

 When matured, it grows in a clump of two inches and three inches wide with pointed leaves.
 These leaves are bluish-green, which is around 1.5-inch-long and arranged in a closed spiral shape around the plant.

 It blooms bright yellow color flowers that bloom in a dome-shaped cluster at the tip of the branch.
 The blooming time starts from late winter to early spring.
-Some species of gopher spurge flower till end of spring.
+Some species of gopher spurge flower till the end of spring.

 9. Emily Cobweb Houseleek

 Emily Cobweb Houseleek is known as Sempervivum Arachnoideum or most commonly “Emily.”
 It grows light color red succulent flowers that usually bloom in clusters.
-The leaves of Emily grow up to three inches wide, and many people prefer to grow it in a container or rock garden.
+The leaves of Emily grow up to three inches wide, and many people prefer to grow them in a container or rock garden.

 The flower of Emily is star-shaped and has a bright pink color.
-The blooming happens during summertime, usually late July.
-The flower grows on the raised stem of plant and has both and male and female parts that make it easy to get pollinated.
+The blooming happens during summertime, usually in late July.
+The flower grows on the raised stem of the plant and has both and male and female parts that make it easy to get pollinated.

 The leaves of Emily are quite unique and appear like a flower.
 These leaves are bound together by a thin web-like structure that gives it a distinct look.